ApprenticeAI/frapy/docs/topics/media-pipeline.rst

 .. setting:: IMAGES_STORE_S3_ACL

 If botocore_ >= 1.4.87 is installed, :setting:`FILES_STORE` and
 :setting:`IMAGES_STORE` can represent an Amazon S3 bucket.
-Scrapy will automatically upload the files to the bucket.
+Frapy will automatically upload the files to the bucket.

 For example, this is a valid :setting:`IMAGES_STORE` value: